DirkTorre/imdb_postgres/README.md

 #### new commands that does not remove the database, but updates values

-Manualy check if the database excists, if not run the creating query below.
+At first run, manualy check if the database excists, if not run the code below.
-Execute the rest afterwards.

 ```bash
 su - postgres
 psql -d 'postgres' -U postgres -c "CREATE DATABASE imdb2;"